 Group member cooperative banks are independent, local deposit banks engaged in retail banking.
 They provide modern and competitive banking services to households, SMEs, agricultural and forestry customers and public-sector entities.
-Helsinki OP Bank Ltd, the central cooperative's wholly owned subsidiary, is responsible for providing corresponding retail banking services in the Helsinki Metropolitan Area.
-Its extraordinary general meeting of 14 November 2015 decided to change the bank to a cooperative-based deposit bank.
-The new cooperative bank will start operating on 1 April 2016 according to plan.
+Helsinki Area Cooperative Bank, which belongs to the central cooperative consolidated and whose governance model and structure differs from that of other OP cooperative banks, engages in corresponding retail banking in the Helsinki Metropolitan Area.

 In terms of the type of their business organisation, the member cooperative banks are cooperatives whose basic values underlying decision-making include the one member, one vote principle.
-Within the member cooperative banks, the highest decisionmaking body is the cooperative meeting or assembly comprising owner-customers, which elects a Supervisory Board for the bank.
+Within the member cooperative banks, the highest decision-making body is the assembly comprising owner-customers or the cooperative meeting, which elects a Supervisory Board for the bank.
 The Supervisory Board in turn elects an Executive Board for the bank.